eclypse-org/eclypse/docs/source/overview/examples/echo.rst

 The Echo Application consists of several identical services, each of which receives a message and echoes it back to all of its neighbors.
 This symmetrical architecture ensures that each service behaves identically.

-As each service echoes messages both by broadcasting to all neighbors and unicasting individually to each neighbor, it is useful to compare the expected results of these two communication methods.
+As each service echoes messages both by broadcasting to all neighbors and unicasting individually to each neighbour, it is useful to compare the expected results of these two communication methods.
 Broadcasting is expected to be faster than unicasting, as it involves sending messages to all neighbors simultaneously.
 Unicasting, on the other hand, requires sending a separate message to each neighbor, which can result in a longer total communication time.

 .. dropdown:: Application code